World Hindu Economic Forum: Regional Forum – North America – 2013

-The World Hindu Economic Forum for North America took place on 28 April 2013 at Dallas, Texas, which is known to the financial hub of Southern USA.
-It was the first forum of its kind in North America where Hindu entrepreneurs from across various business domain came together on one platform.
-Many prominent Hindu businessmen and venture capitalists from Texas and other parts of The USA were present at the forum.
+The World Hindu Economic Forum for North America took place on 28 April 2013 in Dallas, Texas, known as the financial hub of Southern USA.
+It was the first forum of its kind in North America where Hindu entrepreneurs from across various business domains came together on one platform.
+Many prominent Hindu businessmen and venture capitalists from Texas and other parts of The USA were at the forum.

 Shri S.V.
-Anand, Shri Sashi Kejriwal, Shri Nitin Anand, Shri Dayakar Pushkar, Dr. Prakasarao Velagapudi and Shri Rahul Chandra shared their views on this occasion.
+Anand, Shri Sashi Kejriwal, Shri Nitin Anand, Shri Dayakar Pushkar, Dr. Prakasarao Velagapudi, and Shri Rahul Chandra shared their views on this occasion.

-The Dallas-based World Hindu Foundation team joined via virtual meeting and provided key inputs on integrating Canadian based businessman with the World Hindu Economic Forum.
-WHEF looks forward to expanding and integrating more and more Hindu entrepreneurs in the North American Regional chapter into its global fold and plans to conduct more conferences within the US and Canada in near future.
+The Dallas-based World Hindu Foundation team joined via virtual meeting and provided key inputs on integrating Canadian-based businessmen with the World Hindu Economic Forum.
+WHEF looks forward to expanding and integrating more and more Hindu entrepreneurs in the North American Regional chapter into its global fold and plans to conduct more conferences within the US and Canada in the near future.

 Regional Forum – Pacific – 2013

-The World Hindu Economic Forum for pacific (Australia, New Zealand, Fiji and Oceania) was organized in Fiji on 4 May 2013 at The Sheraton Hotel Nadi, with the theme "Making the South Pacific Community Prosperous".
-The forum was attended by a good number of prominent Hindu Businessmen from Fiji, Australia and New Zealand.
+The World Hindu Economic Forum for Pacific (Australia, New Zealand, Fiji, and Oceania) was organized in Fiji on 4 May 2013 at The Sheraton Hotel Nadi, with the theme "Making the South Pacific Community Prosperous".
+The forum was attended by a good number of prominent Hindu Businessmen from Fiji, Australia, and New Zealand.
 The forum was inaugurated by Dr. Neil Sharma, Minister for Health, Government of Fiji.

 Shri Vinod Kumar, Bharat's High Commissioner to Fiji, emphasized on the potential to increase trade between Bharat and Fiji and lauded the effort of WHEF.
-Shr Jay Dayall emphasized on making the Pacific Hindu Community prosperous in all respects.
+Shr Jay Dayall emphasized making the Pacific Hindu Community prosperous in all respects.

-Other key people who presented papers at this Forum included Vice-chancellor of Fiji National University, Dr. Ganesh Chand, Chairperson of Fiji Commerce Commission, Dr. Mahendra Reddy, Chair of the Oceania Development Network and Professor of Economics at the University of South pacific, Prof. Biman Prasad.
+Other key people who presented papers at this Forum included the Vice-chancellor of Fiji National University, Dr. Ganesh Chand, Chairperson of Fiji Commerce Commission, Dr. Mahendra Reddy, Chair of the Oceania Development Network and Professor of Economics at the University of South Pacific, Prof. Biman Prasad.

 Workshops on the following topics were organized at the forum: